How to Encourage Girls in Tech

 Additionally, you can ask friends and family in technical fields if they’d be willing to volunteer their time if you are not in such a position.
 Your own workplace may want to help inspire more girls in technical fields; asking if CoderDojo could be part of their CSR strategy is another way you can support.

 Share your insight!

-CoderDojo are currently in the process of updating our CoderDojo Girls guide encouraging girls to engage with tech through their local Dojo.
+CoderDojo are currently in the process of making our CoderDojo Girls: Empowering the future guide encouraging girls to engage with tech through their local Dojo.
 If you have any insight you would like to share with us, please let us know here.